 - Try to take full advantage of the AMP Emails’ capabilities.

-- They can help your email engagement levels to sky rocket with interactive elements.
+b) They can help your email engagement levels skyrocket with interactive elements.

-- AMP Emails aren’t supported by all email providers.
+- AMP for Emails isn’t supported by all email providers.
 And just like how plain text emails are a fallback for HTML emails, you’ll need to create a fallback HTML email for your AMP Emails.
-The fallback HTML will come into play when the email provider doesn’t support AMP, when you don’t comply with the security requirements for ‘AMP for Email’ or if there are any other complications that stop your AMP Email from rendering effectively.
+The fallback HTML will come into play when the email provider doesn’t support AMP, when you don’t comply with the security requirements for ‘AMP for Email,’ or if there are any other complications that stop your AMP Email from rendering effectively.

-- As with all your other emails, and even more so than usual, you need to test your email with multiple email providers.
+- As with all your other emails, and even more so than usual, you need to perform AMP email testing with multiple email providers.
 Your emails should work flawlessly (or functionally) in all of them.

 - Follow the security requirements dictated by Google.

-- Follow the best developmental practices of Google.
+- Follow the AMP for email developmental practices by Google.